TomKealy/TomKealy.github.io/_posts/2021-03-05-More-Complex-Regularised-Linear-Regressions.md

 $$ J\left( \beta \right) = \frac{1}{n} \lVert y - \hat{y} \rVert $$

+This is **linear regression**—the fundamental tool in statistical modeling.
+It's the swiss army knife of statistical modeling, and using it can get you really far.
+Real-world applications often require more sophisticated approaches.
+In this post, we'll explore how to extend basic linear regression using regularization techniques, and we'll see how these methods help us handle ill-posed problems and noisy data.

+## Ridge Regression

-However, this method doesn't allow us to encode some of the ideas we may have about \\(\beta\\).
+The major downside of linear regression is that it doesn't allow us to encode some more sophisticated ideas we may have about \\(\beta\\).

 In least squares regression we are (essentially) solving a series of equations:

 $$ y = X \beta $$

 but the problem may be ill posed: there may be no \\(\beta\\), or many, which satisfy the above equation.
 Also, many systems we are interested in moddeling act like low-pass filters going in the direction \\(X \beta\\), so inverting the system naively will act like a high-pass filter and will amplify noise.

-We can give preference to particular solutions by instead minimising:
+To address these challenges, we can modify our objective function by adding a regularization term:

 $$ J\left( \theta \right) = \frac{1}{n} \lVert y - \hat{y} \rVert_2^2 + \lVert \Gamma \beta \rVert_2^2 $$